Most AI adoption frameworks are built for demos, not for teams

 Step 5: Connect the outputs

 Isolated AI experiments don’t compound.
 The meeting summary that goes nowhere isn’t valuable.
-The meeting summary that auto-creates a CRM note, flags an action item, and triggers a follow-up sequence — that’s a system.
+The meeting summary that auto-creates a CRM note, flags an action item, and triggers a follow-up sequence: that’s a system.

 Build toward connected outputs from the start.
 Every AI step should produce something another step can use.
+I’ve written about the specific agent stack that runs this and why CRM-first beats prompt-first when sequencing adoption decisions.

 What this looks like in practice